MAS Frequently Asked Questions

 Notes on eyepiece projection for enthusiastic insomniacs

-What is the magnification and effective focal ratio of a telescope when I project the image of Jupiter into my camera with a 6mm eyepiece, and can I then work out the expected size of Jupiter on my film ?
+Worked example.
+What is the magnification and effective focal ratio of my 300mm f/6 telescope when I project the image of Jupiter into my camera with a 6mm eyepiece (so I can work out the expected size of Jupiter on my film / DSLR sensor) ?

-The magnification is ( v - f ) / f
+The magnification formula for a simple lens (eyepiece) is M = ( v - f ) / f

-Where v = image distance (in practice the distance of the eyepiece from the back of the camera).
+v = is the 'image distance' i.e. the distance of the eyepiece from the position of the camera film/sensor.

-The image size on the film is the primary image size multiplied by magnification.
+The image size on the film is then the primary image size multiplied by magnification.

 The focal ratio of the system is the ratio of the instrument multiplied by magnification.